kpu/azurehacks/README.md

 ## Virtual machine suicide

 A machine should be able to [shut itself off and stop charging money](https://feedback.azure.com/forums/216843-virtual-machines/suggestions/6750431-allow-shutdown-from-vm-to-deallocated-state).
 This is useful for the end of long-running, variable-length computation.
-This repo is a kludge to get around that limitation.
+This script installs `deallocate` and `delete` commands on your VMs so they can suicide without continuing to cost money in the mostly-useless stopped state.

 We assume you are using [VM scalesets](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-overview).
 To install `deallocate` and `delete` commands on your VMs, run
 ```bash